Ai Se Eu Te Pego

+Originally, the authorship of the song was initially credited to Sharon Acioly and Antônio Dyggs.
+However, in February 2012, was revealed that Amanda Cruz, Aline Medeiros and Karine Assis Vinagre (three students from Paraíba) were the authors of the verses that would become the basis for the chorus of "Ai se eu te pego", and they ended up being recognized as the co-authors next to Acioly and Dyggs.
+Another three students, Maria Eduarda Lucena dos Santos, Marcela Quinho Ramalho and Amanda Borba Cavalcanti de Queiroga, claim in court the co-authorship of the song.

 Lyrics

 The lyrics begin with two cries of "Nossa!
 Nossa!" short for "nossa senhora" - Our Lady, the Virgin Mary, an equivalent of "Wow!" in Brazilian Portuguese.
 Then Assim você me mata, "You kill me," a common exclamation.
 Then "ai, se eu te pego, ai, ai, se eu te pego." - "Ooh, if I catch you."
 The verse then repeats with "Delícia, delícia" instead of "Nossa, nossa."
 The third verse of the song is the only verse with a narrative text: describing a Saturday night, a crowd beginning to dance, and summoning courage to speak to the most beautiful girl.
 Verses 4 and 5 repeat the simple exclamations of verses 1 and 2.